 31 December marks half way of the financial year here in Australia.
 It’s important look at bookkeeping as an ongoing task that needs to be kept on top of, particularly at this milestone.

 I see a number of new clients who start off 1 July with every intention to keep on top of their books…next thing it’s Christmas and not even one bank reconciliation, invoice or expense has been entered.

 What happens if you don’t clean your house for 6 months?
 It would be very messy, stressful, be a big job to clean up at the cost of increased time and money.
 Think of me like your house cleaner for your books.
 Let me help look after your books every week/fortnight/month – just as you might with your house cleaner.
 Your bookkeeping will be fresh, clean and up to date.
 Most of all STRESS FREE.

-Engaging a bookkeeper work with you throughout the year will significantly help you when it comes to completing your year end tax return and other annual compliance.
+Engaging a bookkeeper to work with you throughout the year can significantly help you when it comes to completing your year end tax return and other annual compliance.
 The last thing you want to do is be pulling out old invoices or trying to work out what you purchased 9 months ago from a bank statement that doesn’t really give you any hints.